 About the Author

 Legal Lingo columnist Peter H. Tanella chairs Mandelbaum Barrett’s National Veterinary Law Center.
-He earned his JD from Quinnipiac University School of Law and served as a Deputy Attorney General with the New Jersey Attorney General Office, Division of Law. where he was general counsel to numerous state agencies.
+He earned his JD from Quinnipiac University School of Law and served as a deputy attorney general with the New Jersey Office of the Attorney General’s Division of Law, where he was general counsel to numerous state agencies.
 He has advised hundreds of veterinarians on practice acquisitions, sales, mergers, partnerships, joint ventures and associate buy-ins, the structuring of management service organizations, and the development of practice succession strategies.
-He can be emailed at firstname.lastname@example.org
+He may be emailed at email@example.com

 Written By This Author

 PPP Loans and Your Veterinary PracticeA fraudulent application can deliver costly ramifications before or after a hospital sale.

 Leaving So Soon?Quitting her practice after negotiating to stay post-sale put the former owner on the losing side of a lawsuit.

 How to Forge a Healthy Workplace Culture

 Frequent communication, detailed job descriptions and all-encompassing employee handbooks put practice owners on firmer legal ground.